Bearings are used to prevent wear when two moving parts are placed very close to each other.

 The third major source of air pollution is automotive emissions.
 The emissions from the internal combustion engines were not an appreciable problem years ago because of the small number of registered vehicles and the nation’s small highway system.
 However, during the early 1950’s, the trend of the American people was to move from the cities…

-What is Anti-Theft Code?
+What is Axle?

-What is Air Filter?
+What is AWD?

-What is Air Bag?
+What is Air Conditioning System?